Traits

 Category: Colouration

-Species: Dromedairy (Beach subtype)
+Species: Dromedairy (Fungal subtype)

 If a dromedairy has this gene as recessive, in order for offspring to obtain it the other parent must either have this gene as a dominant gene, or a recessive gene.